Responding to the Wider Call

 Copyright 2009 – by Steven McFadden

-In Jack London’s classic novel The Call of the Wild, the alpha dog Buck faces a moment of truth in response to nature, as he stands amid the towering trees of a Northern forest.
+In Jack London’s classic novel The Call of the Wild, the valiant-hearted dog Buck faces a moment of truth in response to nature, as he stands amid the towering trees of a Northern forest.
 He must make a choice about the direction of his life.

 Similarly, standing both individually and collectively on our earth, we human beings also face a moment of truth.
 Our call is not from the wild, but from the land.
 We must make a choice.